swapins/AI-Image-Backend/README.md

 - **Real-Time Updates**: Implemented via Pusher, users can see live updates of their image generation progress.
 - **Role-Based Access Control (RBAC)**: Admin users can view all uploaded images, while regular users can only view their own.

-You can include a **Developer Information** section at the end of the `README.md` file to provide contact details, acknowledgments, or any other relevant information about the developer.
-Here's an example you can use:

----

 ## Developer Information